One of the most commonly used features in Excel are its functions.

 VBA code is generally stored in a module.

 There are, however, a few different types of modules.
-As explained by Excel expert Chip Pearson, if you put your VBA code in the wrong module, Excel isn't able to find it or execute it.
+If you put your VBA code in the wrong module, Excel isn't able to find it or execute it.

 Excel VBA Function procedures should always be stored in a standard module.